openhab/org.openhab.binding.zwave/doc/thermofloor/ztrm3_0_0.md

 ### Parameter 21: Meter report delta value

 Meter report delta value
-Delta value in kWh between consecutive meter reports.
-Meter reports can also be sent as a result of polling.
+<p&gtDelta value in kWh between consecutive meter reports.
+Meter reports can also be sent as a result of polling.</p&gt
 The following option values may be configured -:

 | Value  | Description |